 What Is A Teacher Bio

-The perfect curriculum combined with a solid teacher summary can really help sell more courses.
-Teacher bios create trust and confidence to move forward with a purchase of a course.
+The perfect curriculum with a solid teacher summary can help sell more courses.
+Teacher bios create trust and confidence to move forward with the purchase of a course.

-You are going to be surprised by how easy it is to create the essential parts of a good teacher profile.
-But most importantly, we want to stop you from including any dealbreakers that make prospects immediately skip over you.
+Surprisingly, it is very easy to create the essential parts of a good teacher profile.
+Most importantly, we want to stop you from including any dealbreakers that make prospects immediately skip over you.

 Top Mistakes

-Here are the most frequent online teacher about us problems:
+Here are the most common online teacher “About Us” problems:

 Your Profile Picture